 - JBL LSR305

-For a more comprehensive look at studio monitors, you can read this article which ought to help you make a decision on which set to buy.
+For a more comprehensive look at studio monitors, you can read this post, which ought to help you make a decision on the set to buy.

 You can make practically any type of music on any DAW, but some handle specific tasks better than others.